-Maternal and perinatal Health Research collaboration, India (MaatHRI) is a UK-India collaboration for maternal and perinatal health research.
+Maternal and perinatal Health Research collaboration, India (MaatHRI) is a UK-India collaboration for maternal and perinatal health research established in September 2018.
 MaatHRI means 'mother' in Sanskrit.
-This project is an extension of the pilot initiative called the Indian Obstetric Surveillance and Research System in Assam (IndOSS-Assam) and will expand the research platform from two government tertiary hospitals in the Indian north-eastern state of Assam to fifteen government and private hospitals in three states in India.
-This collaboration is led by Dr. Manisha Nair from the National Perinatal Epidemiology Unit (NPEU), Nuffield Department of Population Health, University of Oxford.
+Currently, MaatHRI includes sixteen hospitals across six states in India.
+This collaboration is led by Associate Prof. Manisha Nair from the National Perinatal Epidemiology Unit (NPEU), Nuffield Department of Population Health, University of Oxford.

 Why is this research collaboration important?

-MaatHRI aims to create a large and diverse platform for academics and scientists to conduct large-scale population-based research to improve maternal and perinatal health in a setting with a high burden of mortality and morbidity.
+MaatHRI has created a large and diverse platform for academics and scientists to conduct large-scale epidemiological research to improve maternal and perinatal health in a setting with a high burden of mortality and morbidity.
 Studies that are critical to informing policies and planning to address new and emerging complications in pregnancy can be quickly and efficiently rolled out through MaatHRI.
-The resultant new and improved scientific evidence will help policy makers and clinicians in India and globally to develop guidance to improve pregnancy care.
-The collaborative platform will also be a training platform for students and early career researchers from the UK and India interested in developing skills in conducting research in maternal and perinatal health in a low-to-middle income country setting.
-MaatHRI could form the basis of many studies well in to the future.

 Continuing assessment of the impact of COVID-19-related disruptions on hospital births in India